-Update, October 28, 2020: This list was updated to include an honorable mentions section with the Jabra Elite 85t, among other offerings.
+Update, December 6, 2020: This list was updated to include the Sennheiser Momentum True Wireless 2 and Jabra Elite 85t.

 True wireless earbuds have greatly improved from their original models, including the original Apple AirPods.
 Until recently, effective noise-cancelling true wireless earbuds were nearly non-existent.
 Although the category remains green, there are a handful of remarkable options for the commuters and frequent flyers among us.
 Let’s take a gander at the best active noise-cancelling (ANC) true wireless earphones you can get.